 - Purchase the complete Expat Arrivals Angola Guide (PDF)

-There remain many challenges associated with doing business in Angola, including a lack of infrastructure, bureaucracy, high costs and limited human resources.
+There are many challenges associated with doing business in Angola, including a lack of infrastructure, bureaucracy, high costs and limited human resources.
 Nevertheless, with its rich natural resources, a growing economy and infrastructure-development projects, there are many opportunities for expats seeking to do business in this African country.

 The oil and gas sectors still dominate the Angolan business world, but the government is keen to diversify the economy and sectors such as education and training, construction, financial services and agriculture are also growing rapidly and providing opportunities for expats.

 Although the government has worked hard to eliminate corruption, it remains a persistent problem and the country continues to rank low on Transparency International’s Corruption Perceptions Index.

 A typical work week in Angola runs from Monday to Friday from 8am to 5pm, with a lunch break of about an hour.
 Many businesses close early on Fridays.

 Portuguese is the official language in Angola, but English is usually understood at senior management level in the oil and gas industry.

 Business attire is usually fairly casual.
 Due to the hot climate, men wear lightweight suits while women wear longer jackets and skirts.